clacava/RGettingandCleaningData/Codebook.md

  16. Handle observations with more than one feature
  17. Return tidyData

+## Products of script run_analysis.R
+* Zip file in a dir named rawdata from origin: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* Unzipped data in a dir named UCI HAR Dataset
+* Tiny data set in the form of a data table named: tinyData

-## Tidy Data Variables values and descriptions
+## tidyData variables values and descriptions

 ====================================================================================================================================================================================